draconisPW/PWMAngband/docs/option.rst

 ..

 Rogue-like commands ``rogue_like_commands``
-  Selects the "roguelike" command set (see "command.txt" for info).
+  Selects the "roguelike" command set.
+See `Playing the Game` for some description of the command sets.
+The "roguelike" command set may work better for you if use a keyboard which doesn't have a numeric keypad.

 ..